 Let’s check out what to expect in each of these assessments, starting with the PwC logical test.

-The PwC logical reasoning tests are often referred to as abstract reasoning tests.
+The PwC logical reasoning tests may be referred to as an abstract reasoning test.
 In this test, you will have 18 minutes to complete 18 questions regarding a series of 5 shapes.
 You will be required to identify a common rule and determine which shape comes next in the sequence.

 Want to know more about logical tests?
 Gain key insights in this 1-minute video about this logical reasoning test you may come across in your PwC application: